Bose-Einstein condensation in the Rindler space: Introduction

 \section{Introduction}

-The Bose-Einstein condensation is getting a lot of attention recently as a quantum fluid for the test of the analogy between sound waves in quantum fluids and scalar field fluctuation in curved space-times~\cite{Unruh:1980cg}.
-Thanks to this analogy, we can expect new progress and insight which are difficult only in the gravitational analysis in the quantum gravity and cosmology.
-Further, the experiments of the quantum gravity and cosmology are difficult due to the required energy level and the scale of phenomena.
-However, the experiments of the condensed matters will be free from such problems to some extent.
-It is thought for these reasons that pseudo experiments of the gravity are possible in {the quantum fluids} through the analogy.
+Recently, the Bose-Einstein condensation (BEC) is getting a lot of attention as the quantum fluid for the test of the analogy between sound waves in quantum fluids and scalar field fluctuations in curved spacetimes~\cite{Unruh:1980cg}.
+Based on this analogy, some pseudo experiments for gravity and cosmology are also possible in the quantum fluids, and we could expect new progress and insights in the quantum theory and quantum behavior of the gravity.

-In order to understand the quantum phenomena in the gravity and cosmology such as the Hawking radiation~\cite{Hawking:1974sw} and particle creation~\cite{Novello:2002fc,Barcelo:2005fc}, the Unruh effect~\cite{Davies:1974th,Unruh:1976db,Unruh:1983ac}\cite{Crispino:2007eb} is important in terms of the role that the event-horizons play.